pretix/pretix-docs/docs/topics/scan.md

 Installing the app, connecting it to the backend and synchronizing data between the device and the server at least once still requires a working connection to the internet.
 Do these steps ahead of time in a setting where you do have a reliable connection if you are planning to use pretixSCAN in offline mode.

+!!!
+Warning
+    If you are using offline scanning with more than one device, then a single ticket can potentially be used for entry twice if it is scanned at two different devices within a short timeframe.

 If you want to enable offline mode, open pretixSCAN, tap the :btn-icon:material-dots-vertical:: button in the top right corner and then tap :btn:Settings:.
 Then check the box next to "Offline scanning".
 Make sure that the settings "Automatic Synchronization" and "Download orders" are also both checked.